bruceravel/demeter/documentation/Athena/hephaestus.rst

    (6BM) beamline showing the elements whose K edges can be measured at the beamline.

-To enable beamline customization, set the ♦Hephaestus → enable\_beamline `configuration parameter <other/prefs.html>`__ to true.
+To enable beamline customization, set the :configparam:`Hephaestus,enable\_beamline` `configuration parameter
+<other/prefs.html>`__ to true.

-You will want to set the ♦Hephaestus → beamline\_name parameter to the name of your beamline.
+You will want to set the :configparam:`Hephaestus,beamline\_name` parameter to the name of your beamline.
 Keep it short – it needs to fit on the button!
-Finally, set the ♦Hephaestus → beamline\_emin and ♦Hephaestus → beamline\_emax parameters to the lower and upper energy bounds of your beamline.
+Finally, set the :configparam:`Hephaestus,beamline\_emin` and :configparam:`Hephaestus,beamline\_emax` parameters to the lower and upper energy bounds of your beamline.

 --------------